elusivecodes/fQuery/README.md

 **Has Children**

-Returns *true* if any of the nodes has child elements.
+Returns *true* if any of the nodes has child nodes.

 - `nodes` is a query selector string, a *HTMLElement*, *DocumentFragment*, *ShadowRoot*, *Document*, *NodeList*, *HTMLCollection*, [*QuerySet*](https://github.com/elusivecodes/fQuery) or an array of nodes.